-When you think of Westerns, and the truly great scores and soundtracks that propelled them into legendary status, there are a staggering number of all-time greats thanks to a wide range of composers who have tried their hand in this sacred genre.
-Elmer Bernstein, Dimitri Tiomkin, and Alfred Newman for starters.
-Then the contemporaries like Bruce Broughton, Alan Silvestri, John Barry, Michael Kamen, James Newton Howard, Harry Gregson-Williams and James Horner as well as those just dipping their toe in for a particular film David Newman and Michael Abels.
+When you think of Westerns, and the truly great scores and soundtracks that propelled them into legendary status, there are a staggering number of all-time greats.
+Much of that credit is thanks to a wide range of composers who have tried their hand in this sacred genre: Elmer Bernstein, Dimitri Tiomkin, and Alfred Newman for starters.
+Then there are contemporaries like Bruce Broughton, Alan Silvestri, John Barry, Michael Kamen, James Newton Howard, Harry Gregson-Williams and James Horner as well as those just dipping their toe in for a particular film David Newman and Michael Abels.
 Part of that great pantheon is John Debney who has been around the corral a few times.

 Westerns are probably the most honest of all film styles.
 What’s important to those stories is the sense of scale to the story and characters, whether it is one-town drama or a sweeping magnum opus.
 It’s about people dealing with some extreme hardships and all the efforts to make a life for themselves.
 Nothing was given and nothing was guaranteed.